vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 ### Twenty-seven days later (2024-08-14)

-Notes taken in the morning: I had a sharp increase in the pain briefly in the first hour or so of trying to sleep on the night of 2024-08-13, but the increase in pain actually improved my spirits because I feel like it reflects progress.
+#### Notes taken in the morning

+I had a sharp increase in the pain briefly in the first hour or so of trying to sleep on the night of 2024-08-13, but the increase in pain actually improved my spirits because I feel like it reflects progress.
 The pain stayed below the belly and shifted